The sun sets behind a bank of forest fire smoke at Dexter Lake near Eugene. (Oregon Scenic Images collection)

 Admission and Discipline of Lawyers and Judges

-The Supreme Court admits lawyers to practice law in Oregon and has the power to reprimand, suspend or disbar lawyers whose actions have been investigated and prosecuted by the Oregon State Bar.
-In admitting lawyers, the Supreme Court acts on the recommendation of the Board of Bar Examiners, which conducts examinations for lawyer applicants each February and July and screens applicants for character and fitness to practice law.
-The Supreme Court appoints at least 14 members to the Board of Bar Examiners.
-The board includes two public members who are not lawyers.
+The Supreme Court admits lawyers to practice in Oregon and has the power to reprimand, suspend or disbar those whose actions have been investigated and prosecuted by the Oregon State Bar.
+In admitting lawyers, the court acts on the recommendation of the Board of Bar Examiners, which conducts examinations for lawyer applicants each February and July and screens applicants for character and fitness to practice law.
+The Supreme Court appoints at least 14 members to the board, including two public members who are not lawyers.
 The Supreme Court also has the power to censure, suspend or remove judges after investigation and recommendation by the Commission on Judicial Fitness and Disability.